-Work Retire Die’s Recent Grad Survival Guide: How to Thrive in the Real World
+Work Retire Die’s Post-Grad Survival Guide: How to Thrive in the Real World

 It’s college graduation season and once again, there’s a fresh crop of bright eyed, 22-year-olds ready to take on the real world.
 With the world opening up after COVID, bodies that still don’t get hungover or break down after one minor injury, and the prospect of having a comma in their checking account for the first time ever, these whipper-snappers have the world at their fingertips.
 And they’re going to fucking blow it.

 It’s crazy to think that in just 2-3 months, the light will leave these new postgrads’ eyes as the come to the soul-crushing realization that their days of partying, avoiding responsibility, and having people give a shit about them are about to be over and there’s only three things left to do in this world – work, retire and die.
 It’s enough to make you want to throw in the towel or beg your parents to let you do a 5th year even though you’ve already graduated.
 No one would blame you, but lesson #1 from adulthood is you can’t run from your problems forever (you can for about 6 months until bill collectors start blowing up your phone) – you have to face them.

 That’s where we come in.
 This summer, we’re going to be dropping a blog with tips for recent grads every Friday.
 13 weeks, 13 blogs, 13 chances for the corporate drones of the future to learn how to exist in the adult world while still hanging on to some level of sanity and self respect.

 Got another topic you want us to cover?
 EMAIL US MORE TOPICS AT WORKRETIREDIE@GMAIL.COM.
 We also are always looking for guest writers, so if you’d like to write a topic yourself, shoot us a note in the DMs or email.